When are Sunday Services?

 Our calendar of events, as well as service opportunities, are posted on our state-of-the-art website.
-There are also links to our Facebook and twitter pages, which we hope you will visit.
+There is also a link to our Facebook page, which we hope you will visit.
 When you sign up for our newsletter, you can also receive emails on upcoming services as well as information about classes, workshops and events at Unity in Greensboro.
-You will also receive our quarterly newsletters with articles by our ministers and other members.
 We do not contact you unless requested to do so and never share your personal information.

 Spiritual seekers often say that finding Unity is like coming home.
 Unity is an open-minded, accepting, worldwide spiritual community that honors all paths of awareness that seek to understand our relationship with the Universal Presence we call God.
 It helps people discover and live their spiritual potential and purpose.

 A positive spiritual alternative to negative religion, Unity seeks to apply the teachings of the Christ as Jesus as well as other spiritual teachers.
 Unity affirms the power of meditation, prayer and healing and helps people experience a stronger conscious connection with God expressing Itself in, as and through them.